rjurado01/rails_jwt_auth/README.md

 ### Confirmation

-Confirmation api is defined by RailsJwtAuth::ConfirmationsController.
+Confirmation api is defined by `RailsJwtAuth::ConfirmationsController`.

 1. Confirm user: